wp-plugins/orderstorm-wordpress-e-commerce-custom/readme.txt

 This plugin allows customization and storage of cascading style sheet files in a separate folder for the OrderStorm eCommerce plugin to prevent changes from being overwritten in an update.

 == Description ==
 Never lose the changes you make to your style sheets in an update of the OrderStorm e-Commerce plugin.
-The OrderStorm eCommerce Files Manager sets up a second folder called **orderstorm-wordpress-e-commerce-custom** that contains a duplicate set of .css files for your shopping cart.
+The OrderStorm eCommerce Custom Files Manager sets up a second folder called **orderstorm-wordpress-e-commerce-custom** that contains a duplicate set of .css files for your shopping cart.
 You no longer need to worry about creating a separate backup of your style sheets prior to an upgrade.
-By using the OrderStorm eCommerce Files Manager, its done for you.
-After the Customizer is installed, make all changes to the OrderStorm e-Commerce .css files in the Custom folder instead of to the .css files in the main plugin.
+By using the OrderStorm eCommerce Custom Files Manager, its done for you.
+After the plugin is installed, make all changes to the OrderStorm e-Commerce .css files in the Custom Files Manager plugin edit screen instead of to the .css files in the main plugin.

 == Installation ==
 From the dashboard, under Plugins, select Add New.
 Search for OrderStorm.
 Click on Install Now.